ClaireMakers/asynchronicity-pills-and-exercises/Asynchronicity.md

 ### Asynchronous JavaScript:

 As seen above, long-running operations can have a significant impact on how our programmes runs - what if, for example, I need to somehow "wait" for some data from an external server before I can perform a particular task, such as displaying data on a web page?
 What happens if asynchronous code is mixed in with synchronous code that executes in the typical way, from top to bottom?
-Let's examine a few different scenarios to answer these questions.
+We will be answering these questions in this pill and in the next, where we'll look into promises, which are the syntax used to write asynchronous code in JavaScript.

-The first rule that we will see is that, when synchronous code and asynchronous code are mixed together, **there will be no "pausing and waiting" for asynchronous code to finish running before the rest of the synchronous code executes**.
+For now, the first rule that we will see is that, when synchronous code and asynchronous code are mixed together, **there will be no "pausing and waiting" for asynchronous code to finish running before the rest of the synchronous code executes**.

 Instead, the programme will run as usual, executing from top to bottom, "register" the asynchronous operations, but move on to the next synchronous block.
 The asynchronous code will finish executing only after all of the synchronous operations have run.

 ![asynchronous/synchronous execution diagram](image.png)

 Here is a video to show you how this principle works in action, comparing synchronous and asynchronous code executing.
-In this video, I will use something called Promises to showcase asynchronous behaviour in JavaScript, but don't worry about their syntax quite yet, as we'll go over them in the next bite.
+In this video, I will use the promise syntax to showcase asynchronous behaviour in JavaScript, but don't worry about being able to write them yourself quite yet, as we'll go over them in the next bite.

 [video needs to go here]